-- The master of science in agricultural program at Cal State Poly Pomona provides students with the interdisciplinary skills necessary to work in research, academia, or industry.
+- The master of science in agriculture program at Cal State Poly Pomona provides students with the interdisciplinary skills necessary to work in research, academia, or industry.
 Students may choose to concentrate in either food science, agricultural science, plant science, or animal science.
 Except for the plant science concentration, all degree paths consist of 45 credits and build upon a student’s strong scientific undergraduate background in microbiology.
 The school is accredited by the WASC Senior College and University Commission.

-Biosafety Specialist or Officer
+Become a Biosafety Specialist or Officer

 Biosafety specialists inspect laboratories and other facilities to make sure the area and the practices within that area are in accordance with all safety regulations.
 Those with a microbiology background are best equipped to determine what poses an unseen hazard in a specific setting.

-In addition to inspection, biosafety specialists conduct trainings and run tests that can impact a facility’s policies and practices.
+In addition to inspection, biosafety specialists conduct training and run tests that can impact a facility’s policies and practices.
 Biosafety specialists may report to a biosafety officer, who is responsible for planning, developing, and managing biosafety programs and policies.
 Biosafety officers may work for a single facility or may work for a larger organization, wherein they set wide-ranging policy for preventing and responding to biosafety emergencies.